Miaoyanchen/Data-Analysis-Portfolio/README.md

 - Subject-level outcome: $Y_{ij} \mid \mu_i \sim Poisson(\mu_i)$ for each subject in the cluster We generate the subject-level outcome from a Poisson distribution with mean $\mu_i$.

 **Results**: The optimal study design is determined by minimizing the variance of the treatment effect estimates Var($\hat{\beta}$).
 The optimal study design is largely influenced by the between cluster correlation, and the budget constraint.
-More details can be found in the [report](https://github.com/Miaoyanchen/Simulation Study/Budget constraint simulation.pdf)
+More details can be found in the [report]<Simulation Study/Budget constraint simulation.pdf>)

 ## Contact Information
 **Miaoyan Chen** \